markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 > **Pro-Tip:** To succeed in the boot camp, type out every code snippet yourself instead of copying and pasting.
 It will help build up that muscle memory you need to become an expert coder faster!

 You may have noticed something new here: the `<!-- -->` tag.
 This is how we can leave notes, or comments, in the code.
 These do not show up in the browser but are helpful to have to make the code even easier to read.
 We're also using `<h2>` tags for the other headings, because `<h1>` should be reserved for the single most important text on the page.
-Refresh the browser and admire your work:
+Save, refresh the browser, and admire your efforts:

 ![final screenshot](./assets/step1/800-html-screenshot.png)